asim/emque/README.md

 - Go client
 - Persist to file

-MQ generates a self signed certificate by default if not TLS config is specified
+MQ generates a self signed certificate by default if no TLS config is specified

 ## API